All articles

 Intramural Sports

-College intramural sports are great for students with little free time, a small budget, or the goal of having fun while staying active.
+College intramural sports are great for students with little free time, a small budget, or the goal of having fun while staying active-the best option if you just want an affordable way to join a group of friends for casual games.
 They don't require attendance at every game, and you won't have to travel for away games either.
-The biggest out-of-pocket cost for students is usually a small fee to form a team.
+The highest out-of-pocket cost for students is usually a small fee to form a team.

 Club Sports